 Holly Hendry - 'Invertebrate' - for Bexhill

-From 29 May - 12 November 2021, see artist Holly Hendry's new outdoor artwork 'Invertebrate', created for Bexhill-on-Sea, working with the De La Warr Pavilion.
+From 29 May - 12 November 2021, artist Holly Hendry's outdoor artwork 'Invertebrate', created for Bexhill-on-Sea, stood outside the De La Warr Pavilion.

-‘Invertebrate’ is a giant composite form that has wormed its way around the outside of De La Warr Pavilion, stretching from the seafront lawn to the first-floor balcony and the roof; while inside an accompanying exhibition by Hendry titled ‘Indifferent Deep’ shows the after-effects of the invertebrate’s actions, the gallery walls apparently munched and excavated.
+‘Invertebrate’ is a giant composite form that wormed its way around the outside of De La Warr Pavilion, stretching from the seafront lawn to the first-floor balcony and the roof; while inside an accompanying exhibition by Hendry titled ‘Indifferent Deep’ showed the after-effects of the invertebrate’s actions, the gallery walls apparently munched and excavated.

 The worm’s anatomy joins together different materials that resonate with the Bexhill pavilion’s seaside location.
 Sandbags made out of boating canvas, wrinkly and filled with pale local sand, connect with segments made using the casting techniques used to create tetrapod sea defenses.

 These join onto wobbly metal ducting and sections in brick, the contrasting materiality of each segment conveying vulnerability to the elements.
 Hendry’s invertebrate form is a metaphor for change.
 It suggests hydrological functions both small and large — the transition of stone to sand and sand to glass, and themes of decomposition and re-emulsification essential to organic renewal.

-In successfully invading the De La Warr Pavilion, Hendry’s invertebrate reimagines the iconic modernist building as a porous body.
+In successfully invading the De La Warr Pavilion, Hendry’s invertebrate reimagined the iconic modernist building as a porous body.
 Her inspiration comes from her fascination with borders: “Making an artwork for Waterfronts, for me, is a consideration of edges,” Hendry has explained.
 “This deals with ideas of above and below, inside and outside, on the land, in the sea or under the ground.
 Edges seem to be a beginning or an end, a perimeter of sorts, and a line that highlights notions of ownership and free movement.